smolendawid/Gomrade/README.md

 There's a fantastic piece of engineering in Imago: https://github.com/tomasmcz/imago
+Which presents the performance of advanced image processing techniques.

 Although a pretty sophisticated algorithm and great code are used, the goals of Imago were different than ours.
-We consider the usage of board detection or some other ideas in the future but at the moment manual detectors are more useful and general.
+We will consider the usage of board detection or some other ideas in the future but at the moment manual detectors are more useful and general.